radmonteiro/react-easy-form-state/README.md

 With react-easy-form-state you can easily create a form with everything you need:
+* input components (text, select, datepicker, checkbox)
 * field validation
 * internationalization
-* server submition with response handling and errors handling
+* server submission with response handling and errors handling
+* loading overlay

 Example with Spring Boot server in https://github.com/radmonteiro/ReactEasyFormStateExample